Speak with the class teacher

 Speak to the SENCO

-Mr Stockley is our school’s SENCO If your child is receiving additional support, or you feel there may be barriers to learning, he is always willing to meet with you to discuss your concerns.
-The staff in the office will be happy to arrange a meeting or a phone call if this is more convenient.
+Mrs. Hurley is our school’s SENCO.
+If your child is receiving additional support, or you feel there may be barriers to learning, she is always willing to meet with you to discuss your concerns.
+The staff in the office will be happy to arrange a meeting or a telephone call if this is more convenient.

 Look out for our communications: Newsletters, Letters and Parentmail Messages

 Your questions, comments or concerns are often answered in our communications.
 Each week parents and carers receive an electronic copy of the newsletter via Parentmail.
 Paper copies are always available from the red shelves in the entrance corridor if you do not benefit from Parentmail.
 We send home paper copies of essential communications such as sports fixture letters, class trip letters and anything that requires parental permission.